Categories

 What would you say to someone in your position?

 Remember that no one in the world has all the answers and that it’s okay not to know something, and it’s a great thing to educate yourself and step into a learning mindset.
-With that in mind, what’s wrong with someone else knowing more than you in reality, or having to learn something new?
+With that in mind, what’s wrong with someone else knowing more than you or having to learn something new?
 Absolutely nothing!
-Writing is an ongoing practice of education, and it’s a lifelong journey.
-Being on that journey does not mean that you are not a writer; it could just mean that you are at a different stage of learning to someone else.
+Writing is an ongoing practice of education and a lifelong journey.
+Being on that journey does not mean that you are not a writer; it could just mean that you are at a different stage of learning from someone else.
 Reframe your thoughts of Imposter Syndrome as an acknowledgement of a learning opportunity.

 Talk It Out